ant-design/ant-design-pro/README.md

 ## Contributing

-Any Contribution of following ways will be welcome:
+Any type of contribution is welcome, here are some examples of how you may contribute to this project:

 - Use Ant Design Pro in your daily work.
-- Submit [issue](http://github.com/ant-design/ant-design-pro/issues) to report bug or ask questions.
+- Submit [issues](http://github.com/ant-design/ant-design-pro/issues) to report bugs or ask questions.
-- Propose [pull request](http://github.com/ant-design/ant-design-pro/pulls) to improve our code.
+- Propose [pull requests](http://github.com/ant-design/ant-design-pro/pulls) to improve our code.